 - 1. Identification of the target neighborhood/neighborhood boundaries, population of the target area and ZIP code(s). - 2.
-Identification of whether the target neighborhood receives funding from any federal investments that occur, serve, or overlap the target neighborhood, such as other DOJ federal grant programs including any of the BJA Innovation Suite of Programs, Community Based Violence Prevention Program, Department of Education's Promise Neighborhood; Department of Housing and Urban Development's Choice Neighborhood; a recipient of Department of Health and Human Services' Community Health Center grant; or a recipient of the Department of the Treasury's Community Development Financial Institution (CDFI) funds. - 3.
+Identification of whether the target neighborhood receives funding from any federal investments that occur, serve, or overlap the target neighborhood, such as other DOJ federal grant programs, including (but not limited to) any of the BJA Innovation Suite of Programs, Community Based Violence Prevention Program, Department of Education's Promise Neighborhood; Department of Housing and Urban Development's Choice Neighborhood; a Department of Health and Human Services' Community Health Center grant; or Department of the Treasury's Community Development Financial Institution (CDFI) funds. - 3.
 Summary of research plan and activities.

-- 4. The name of the fiscal agent. - Indication of whether a full time project coordinator is already in place or a full time project coordinator will be hired.
+- 4. Name of the applicant. - 5.
+Indication of whether a full-time project coordinator is already in place or will be hired.
 Please note the name of the entity under which this position will be managed. - 6.
-Summary of project goals and objectives. - 7.
-Other resources identified that will support the CBCR efforts.22
+Summary of project objectives. - 7.
+Identification of other resources that will support the CBCR efforts.
+12

-The abstract can be single-spaced, using a standard 12-point font (Times New Roman is preferred) with no less than 1-inch margins, and must not exceed three pages.

-If the program abstract fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.
+The abstract should be single-spaced, using a standard 12-point font (Times New Roman is preferred) with no less than 1-inch margins, and must not exceed three pages.
+If the program abstract fails to comply with these restrictions, BJA may consider such noncompliance in peer review and in final award decisions.